stella-ocker/ism-viz/README.md

 ## Usage
 `python ism_scattering3d.py`

 This program is designed to automatically parse pulsar and screen locations specified in `pulsar_properties_ism3d.txt` and `screen_properties_ism3d.txt`.
-To add new lines of sight with changing any of the other plot components, simply modify those two input files.
+To add new lines of sight without changing any of the other plot components, simply modify those two input files.

 ## Input Data
 **pulsar_properties_ism3d.txt**